 Field Site Inquiry

 Thank you for your interest in mentoring a Garrett-Evangelical student.
-It is due to the deep commitment of our teaching sites and Field Site Supervisors that we are able to offer an outstanding Field Education program.
+It is due to the deep commitment of our teaching sites and site supervisors that we are able to offer an outstanding Field Education program.

 Field Education is an academic requirement beginning in the fall of the students’ 2nd year.
 Master of Divinity students take two years of field education.
 They may remain at the same site for both years or chose a different field experience for the second year.
 The requirement for Master of Arts students varies by degree program.

-The field site placement process begins with our interviews with each individual student to identify field sites where they will be supported, challenged, refined and affirmed.
-Field Site Supervisors must be able offer time and care in providing structure, encouragement and evaluation during the entire period of the student's service.
+The field site discernment process begins with the field education staff interviewing each individual student to identify a field site where they will be supported and challenged.
+Site Supervisors must be able to provide structure, encouragement, and evaluation during the entire period of the student's service.

-- During their 15 hour per week commitment at the site, students must be given the opportunity and resources to experience a variety of meaningful activities and learning experiences.
+- Students are given the opportunity and resources to experience a variety of meaningful activities and learning experiences.

-- In addition to programmatic meetings, the site supervisor must set aside one hour per week to meet with the student for theological reflection.
+- Site supervisors must set aside one hour per week for one-on-one meetings with the student for theological reflection.

 - The site provides a stipend of $3500 to the student for the academic year, and reimbursement for travel expenses incurred in service to the site (excluding commuting to/from the site).

-We begin our placement process at the start of the spring semester with the goal of securing field sites for our students by the end of May.
+We begin our site discernment process at the start of the spring semester with the goal of securing field sites for our students by the end of May.
 If you have further questions, contact: